 This is the site of Alastair Campbell, my interests are web usability, accessibility and development.
 Not politics.
 I have no connection with any political party or spin doctors.
 Seriously, no hate mail, and any after-dinner speaking invitations are on a cash up-front basis!

-My background is psychology and HCI, the last few years I’ve been focusing on front-end code and the different interactions that people have with the same applications or content.
-My role at Nomensa oversees both usability and development aspects at a very multi-discipline company.
+My background is psychology and HCI, the last few years I’ve been focusing on accessibility and the different interactions that people have with the same applications or content.
+My role at Nomensa is focused on accessibility direction and projects.

 This is my personal site, not affiliated with any other entity, company or person.
 I put up what interests me at any particular time, and speak only for myself.